Non-Halo Structures and their Effects on Gravitational Lensing: The Density field in WDM

 In Fig.~\ref{fig:perturb}, we plot the difference of the flux ratios measured in presence of a perturbation, $f$, with respect to those in the case of the unperturbed lens, $f_0$.
 For the halo, the chosen path brings the centre of the perturbing halo close to two of the images, we see that the closer the structure is to the image the stronger the impact on the measurement.

-This figure shows that the filament can cause a perturbation larger than that of the $10^9 h^{-1} \Msun$ halo -- even by an order of magnitude for some separations, and reaching the order of $10$ percent compared to the unperturbed case.
+This figure shows that the filament can cause perturbations of the same order of magnitude as the the $10^9 h^{-1} \Msun$ halo.
 The precise shape and amplitude, however, depends in a complicated manner on the alignment of the structures and can hardly be summarized in a simplified model.
 It will be the subject of the next section to test the impact of such non-halo structures in a three-dimensional cosmological context.